erp12/pyshgp/docs_source/source/instructions.rst

 To specify which instructions should be used during program synthesis (Specifically during gene spawning, and genome variation), PyshGP utilizes an InstructionSet object.
 Instructions can be added, or “registered,” into an InsturctionSet as long as the instructions name is unique across the set.

-PyshGp contains a collection of “core” instructions that work with the typical data types.
 Subsets of the “core” instruction can easily be registered using the methods of the InstructionSet object.

 .. code-block:: python